 There is a possible connection between columns and thunder gods.
 In Gaul (particularly eastern France and western Germany) and Britain we find the Jupiter columns.
 “Thurstable,” the name of a place in England, had the original meaning of “Thor’s Pillar” (Turville-Petre, G., 1962, 21; Turville-Petre, E. O. G., 1964, 99).
 Thor was the god of house pillars (Turville-Petre, 1964, 88).
 In India, there are poles used at certain festivals that are identified with Indra (Gonda 1980, 427; Kuiper, 1975, 111).
 Indra was also connected with the sacrificial pillar, the yūpa (Woodard, 2006, 95).
 The close connection between Odin and Yggdrasill (he hangs on it to gain the runes, his horse is tied to it) may be relevant; although Odin is not a thunder god, he is the chief one.
 In fact, perhaps it is being chief god, rather than being the thunder god, that makes the connection; the god of the pillar is the god of the axis mundi.
 Might “the pillars of Hercules” be connected here?
 There is certainly a myth explaining them, but the use of the word “pillar” to describe them is suggestive; other words could have been used.

 In European folklore, Neolithic axes, often turned up by farmers when plowing, were believed to be actual thunderbolts.
 Proto-Indo-European *H2ekmon applies to a constellation of ideas including the sky, thunder, and stone axes (Maher, 1979, 161).
-This connects with a belief held of Perkunas that the first thunderstorms of spring fertilized the fields (Gimbutas, 1973, 471).
+This connects with a belief held of Perkunas that the first thunderstorms of spring fertilized the fields (Gimbutas, 1973, 471), one more connection of the Thunder God with agriculture.

 Indra’s arms are long and far-extended (Macdonell, 1897, 55), lining up nicely with “Lug of the Long Arm” (Rees & Rees, 1961, 52).
 The epithets likely refer to the two deities’ throwing ability.

 The sacred animal of Perkʷū́nos is the bull, an animal of great power, rampant sexuality, and danger (For Perkunas, Gimbutas, 1973, 470.)
-Only Mars was offered a bull specified as fertile (Puhvel, 1978b, 360).
+Among the Romans, only Mars was offered a bull specified as fertile (Puhvel, 1978b, 360).
 The Umbrians sacrificed bull-calves to Mars Hodius (“The Bronze Tablets of Iguvium” I b 3; in Poultney, 1959, 162; Weiss, 2010, 248) and three bulls to Mars Grabovius (VI b 1, Weiss, 2010, 248, n.
 7).
 Poultney (1959), 251, had previously translated this as “three oxen.”)
 Cato (On Agriculture, 83) relates a ritual for the health of cattle directed towards Mars Silvanus.
 Bulls are also not the only animals sacrificed to Mars in Rome; in Cato’s famous suovotaurilia prayer (On Agriculture, 141), he is offered a calf, a lamb, and a pig (probably a piglet).)
 Procopius (De Bellico Gothico 3.14) tells us that bulls were sacrificed to the Slavic thunder god, and, indeed, bulls were sacrificed to St. Elias, his Christian replacement, into modern times (Polomé, 983, 546) (although Elsie, 2001, 84, says oxen).
 In Armenia, a black bull was associated with the thunder god (Petrosyan 2011, 346).
 Black bulls were also offered to the Lithuanian and Hittite thunder gods (Petrosyan, 2011, 347).
+A plaque from Thrace with a horseman similar to the three-headed one depicts a bull sacrifice (Schiltz, 1987, 298).
 Indra eats many buffaloes (Macdonell, 1897, 56), and may take the form of a red bull (Hillebrandt, 1980 (1929), 132).
+His mother is identified as a heifer and he as a bull in RV 4.18.10.
+RV 1.171.5 calls him a “strong and terrible bull.”
+In RV 1.32.11, he is compared as a bull to the castrated steer Vṛtra, who he has just destroyed.
 In sacrifices to him, the dakṣiṇā (the gift to the priest) was a bull (Hillebrandt, 1980 (1929), 132).
 In the triple sacrifice, the sautrāmaṇi, of a ram, a bull, and a buck, the bull is sacrificed to him (Mallory and Adams, 1997, 138).
 Parjanya is sometimes called a bull, who fertilizes the earth (RV 5.83.1; Macdonell, 1897, 83).
 The hoof beats of a running bull suggest thunder.
 One of the Proto-Indo-European words for "bull," *wisontos, means "the one who urinates."
 The combination of bellowing and urination brings to mind the god of thunderstorms.

 Some of his reflexes are connected with goats.
 The car of Perkunas is drawn by one or more (West, 2007, 240; Gimbutas, 1980, 165; Gimbutas, 1973, 466).
 A 16th century sacrifice to Percuno(s) included a goat (Turville-Petre, 1964, 97).
 The infant Zeus, who has acquired the thunder and lightning power of Perkʷū́nos is fed with goat’s milk.
 Zeus sits on a goat skin when he produces rain (Gimbutas, 1973, 471).
 The Gallehus figure has a goat on a leash.
 An image of Thor described in the late 12th or early 13th century is seated in a chariot drawn by goats, which is how is described in the Haustlong as well (Turville-Petre, 1964, 81-2).
 He is even called “lord of goats” (Turville-Petre, 1964, 82).
 There was a Roman festival of Jupiter at the Caprae Palus, “Marsh of the She-Goat” (Evans, 1974, 103).
 The Ossetes set up a pole with a black goat’s skin on it by the grave of someone who had been struck by lightning (Evans, 1974, 103, n.
 2).